RGGH/evaluate/README.md

 ### TL;DR;

 - set .env
-- install evaluate or build and run it with Docker
+- install "evaluate" or build and run it with Docker
 - access it at port 8080 on localhost
-- Call API from Python, JS, cURL, Postman etc or access GUI via link in browser
+- Call API from Python, JS, cURL, Postman etc or access GUI via link - use browser

 ---